 On Sunday, very early in the morning, me, my wife, and 720 other enthusiastic hikers met a the central station.
 Despite the weather forecast that alarmed us it may rain, all of us registered for a bracelet and a free t-shirt or water bottle before we were split into groups.

 It was all very well organized, and the crowd was split into two groups.
 We were assinged group two, which left bang on 9am counting no more than six coaches – to take us to the official starting point of our hike to the Swiss village “Le Cernil” at an 1.174m altitude.
-Le Cernil lies on the top of the alps where Switzerland crosses France.
+Le Cernil lies on the top of the Jura where Switzerland crosses France.

 A 8.5m hike – consider it well